cisco-outshift-ai-agents/caipe-workshop-mars-colony/401-mission7.md

-# Mission Check 6 — Assemble with idpbuilder
+# Mission Check 7 — Tracing and Evaluation, Prompt Customization

 Use idpbuilder to package the stack (images, manifests, configs).